sustrik/ribosome/README.md

 Typically, each dot-style line is translated into a separate line in the output file.
 Sometimes, however, you may want to generate complex stuff into a single line of the output file.
-In such case new line can appended directly to the previous line.
+In such case new line can be appended directly to the previous line.
 Use /+ operator to achieve the behaviour:

 *JavaScript:*